Chief Executive Officer

 Executive Vice President

-Craig’s construction expertise is a result of knowledge gained from providing both project management and preconstruction services for a wide range of clients over his 23-year career in the industry.
-His resume includes projects for the University of Tennessee, the Tennessee Board of Regents, Tennova, Covenant Health, the University of Tennessee Medical Center and East Tennessee Children’s Hospital and numerous private entities.
-Two notable projects are East Tennessee Children’s Hospital NICU and Surgery Expansion and the University of Tennessee Medical Center Heart Tower Expansion.
-These two examples have a combined valuation in excess of 100 million dollars and over 400,000 square feet in combined area.
+Craig’s construction expertise is a result of knowledge gained from providing both project management and preconstruction services for a wide range of clients over his 25-year career in the industry.
+His resume includes projects for the University of Tennessee, the Tennessee Board of Regents, Tennova, Covenant Health, the University of Tennessee Medical Center and East Tennessee Children’s Hospital, and numerous private entities.
+Some notable projects are the East Tennessee Children’s Hospital NICU and Surgery Expansion, the University of Tennessee Medical Center Heart Tower Expansion, and Fort Sanders Medical Center Emergency Room and ICU Expansion.
+These examples have a combined valuation in excess of 200 million dollars and are over 550,000 square feet in combined area.

-Craig is involved in the Associated General Contractors of Tennessee organization and holds the Treasurer position.
-He has served on the AIA of East Tennessee board of directors in the past and serves on the Dean’s Advisory Council for the University of Tennessee College of Architecture and Design.
+Craig is Vice President of the Associated General Contractors of Tennessee and has been involved with this organization for over ten years.
+He has served on the AIA of East Tennessee board of directors in the past and currently serves on the Dean’s Advisory Council for the University of Tennessee College of Architecture and Design.
 He is also a member of the Sevier County Economic Development Council.